 Black Russian Terrier

 They are not a true terrier, as not all of the seventeen breeds used to develop them were terriers.
-They are very powerful, with large muscles and heavy bones.
-They have an all-black double coat which is hard to the touch.
+They are powerful, with large muscles and heavy bones.
+They have an all-black double coat, which is hard to the touch.

-They are a highly intelligent breed, with a courageous, but calm demeanor.
+They are an intelligent breed, with a courageous, but calm demeanor.

 Famous for their tracking abilities, the Bloodhound was originally bred to hunt wild boar and deer.

-They are now used to track people and can recognize human scent days later, even over great distances.
-They are used to track escaped prisoners for law enforcement, and also to find missing people.
+They are now used to track people and recognize human scent days later, even over great distances.
+They are used to track escaped prisoners for law enforcement and also to find missing people.

 Standing at 27 inches high, they can weigh up to 110 pounds.
 They make great family pets, being affectionate and caring.
 However, they need to be walked on a leash due to their keen sense of smell, sometimes making them take a wrong turn.

-Another breed of dog that is used for raccoon hunting, they can also be pets.
-Although not blue, they get their name from black ticking on white fur, giving a look of navy blue.
+Another breed of dog that is used for raccoon hunting, but also makes great pets.
+Although not blue, they get their name from black ticking on white fur, looking like navy blue.

 They have paws that are bigger than those of nearly all other breeds on this list.
 These are highly vocal dogs, as they bay when hunting raccoons.

 Having an excellent sense of smell, they do make excellent hunting dogs.
 They stand up to 27 inches tall and weigh up to 80 pounds.